 It seems logical that a supplemental plan would cover prescriptions, but Medigap plans sold today do not include this benefit.
 If you have a Medigap plan, you will need to enroll in a separate, standalone Medicare Part D plan to get help paying for your medications.
 This is a crucial piece of the puzzle for managing your total healthcare costs.
 Forgetting to sign up for a Part D plan can leave you with high out-of-pocket drug expenses and could even lead to late enrollment penalties down the road.
 So, when you budget for your healthcare, remember to account for both your Medigap premium and your Part D premium.

-Myth #3: Medigap Covers Long-Term Care
+Myth: Medigap Pays for Long-Term Care

 Many people hope for coverage that helps with daily living as they get older, but this isn’t something Medigap is designed for.
 Medigap plans do not cover long-term care, which includes services like help with bathing, dressing, or eating, whether at home or in a nursing facility.
 Original Medicare also doesn’t cover this type of custodial care.
 According to the Virginia Medigap Guide, these plans are meant to fill the “gaps” in Medicare-approved hospital and medical costs, not to provide new benefits for services that Medicare itself doesn’t cover.
 If long-term care is a concern for you, you’ll need to explore other options like long-term care insurance.